-The Corpus Christi region is chock full of commercial dolphin-watching tour boats, but one of the most famous vantage points for a clear glimpse of these beautiful creatures is on the free ferry ride between Port Aransas and Aransas Pass.
-You can also spot them on the ferry to San Jose Island, or on a ride in Corpus Christi Bay with the Japonica.
+The Corpus Christi region is chock full of commercial dolphin-watching tour boats, but one of the most famous vantage points for a clear view of these beautiful creatures is on the free ferry ride between Port Aransas and Aransas Pass.
+You can also spot them on the ferry to San Jose Island or a ride in Corpus Christi Bay with the Japonica.

 More than 1,800 dolphins have been spotted in the Coastal Bend region during the cooler months.
 When the waters heat up, they head out to the cooler depths of the Gulf of Mexico.
 The ones left behind can be found feeding in the Port Aransas channels.

 Individual dolphins can be identified by the shapes of their dorsal fins.
 They are protected by the federal Marine Mammal Protection Act of 1972.
 Humans are not allowed to get any closer than 50 feet, so stay back!

 And by the way, there are no porpoises in Corpus Christi, only the Atlantic bottlenose dolphins, which are thinner and more talkative than porpoises.
 Or, at least that's what some people think.
 Porpoises actually make sounds inaudible to the human ear!

 Also, dolphins live in large groups, while porpoises usually live in pods of only two to four.
 Porpoises are mostly found in Pacific waters.